 If you want to be sure your payment is processed ASAP, it can help to include a completed W9 form.
 Download it, print it, fill it out, scan it and you can send the same one with all your invoices.
 You can use the same W9 whether you’re a production assistant, camera operator, videographer, or have any other job on set.

-Pay attention to what the Producer asks for.
-Often, expenses will need to be invoiced separately, and you may need to provide receipts.
-These days, 99% of my invoices are electronic as a PDF, but sometimes, people need a hard copy.
+Pay attention to what the producer asks for.
+Your expenses may need to be invoiced separately, and you may need receipts.
+These days, 99% of my invoices are electronic as a PDF, but sometimes, people want a hard copy mailed to them.
 If you don’t get your payment in 30 days, send them a reminder invoice and let them know you still haven’t received payment.
 Always be nice!
 Assume they forgot to send a payment, even if they’re avoiding your calls.

-Once you’ve got more than a few invoices going out every year, it might make sense to use a bookkeeping program, so you can run reports, manage unpaid invoices, and keep track of everything.
-Remember to keep your forwarding address information current, because many video production companies will send you tax documents after the end of the year.
+Once you’ve got more than a few invoices, it might make sense to use a bookkeeping program, so you can run reports, manage unpaid invoices, and keep track of everything.
+Remember to keep your forwarding address information current, because many video production companies will send you tax documents in January, up to 13 months after you’ve completed working for them.

 Good luck and happy billing!